MisionPLE/loca/README.md

     		use file locali, language "eng", and backtick to generate eng.eggsandham.txt loca -c + -o eng.txt -l spa eggs.txt.loc localize.csv use file localize.csv, language "spa", and + to generate eng.txt

+Using the first invocation, with the files above, the results would be:

+    I like to put ham on my eggs's but not to put eggs on ham, that's gross the only thing worse is a ham by itself